Careers360 Logo

 (b) Probability density

-(c) Always positive value
+(c) Always a positive value

 1. Principal quantum number n